loganRidings/Plasma-Spectroscopy-Gradient-Descent/README.md

 The notebook will walk you through the experimental process, basic background, and strategies used.
 - [Jupyter Notebook](Spectroscopy%Gradient%Descent.ipynb)

 After seeing how the process works, feel free to look through the source code or try your own characterization strategies using the data.
-If you have any ideas on how to improve on the groundwork I lay out here, I would be interested to hear your ideas!
+If you have any ideas on how to improve on the groundwork I lay out here, I'm open to suggestions.
 #### Most Useful Source Code:
 - [Gradient Descent Algos](SpectrumFitting.py)
 - [Visualization Tools](GradVisualization.py)